JohnUrban/speedUpYourMac/README.md

 # speedUpYourMac - version 1.0
 Lessons and scripts to clean up and speed up your Mac OS.
 Nothing new to see here, but useful.

+# Usage:

+	speedUpMyMac -1234567adlvh

+	-1 speed up terminal : move ASL and plist files to DeskDrawer trash (dated) -2 declutter mac Desktop : move Mac Desktop contents to DeskDrawer (dated) -3 declutter mac Downloads : move Mac downloads to DeskDrawer (dated) -4 declutter mac trash : move Mac trash contents to DeskDrawer trash (dated) -5 declutter Caches :  move Mac Caches contents to DeskDrawer trash (dated) -6 Free up RAM
+	-7 Reindex Spotlight
+	-a All / Auto : Run all previous steps.
+	-d Get disk space used by current directory.
+	-l Loop over sub-directories in current directory, and get disk space used by each.
+	-v View DeskDrawer in Finder

+# General Notes:

+- All wrap-over scripts that move files to trash, move it to `~/Documents/DeskDrawer/speedUpMyMac/trash`, not `~/.trash`
+- Use `speedUpMyMac emptytrash` to finalize those operations.
+- DeskTop clean-up moves all DeskTop items to ~/Documents/DeskDrawer/Desktop/*date*
+- Use `speedUpMyMac auto` to do all steps (including emptying trash) in one step.

+# What can be done by speedUpYourMac ?

+- Speed up Terminal by cleaning out files that slow it down
+- Empty Mac Trash (moves it to same trash dir as all else in this program)
+- Move contents in Downloads to dated folder in DeskDrawer to be optionally cleaned out, deleted later
+- Reduce desktop clutter
+- Empty caches (also removes lots of browsing data)
+- Free up RAM
+- Reindex spotlight
+- Identify directories with large files

+# Scripts

+- `speedUpMyMac`
+	- wraps over all other scripts
+	- other scripts can be used directly or accessed by `speedUpMyMac scriptname`
+	- Use `speedUpMyMac auto` to do all steps (including emptying trash) in one step.
+- `speedUpMyTerminal`
+- `freeUpMyRAM`
+- `cleanUpMyCaches`
+- `declutterMyDesktop`
+- `rebuildSpotlightIndex`
+- `diskUsageThisDirAndAllSubDir`
+- `diskUsageThisDirAndAllSubDirLoop`
+- `declutterMacDownloads`
+- `declutterMacTrash`
+- `emptyMyTrash`
+- `viewDeskDrawer`

+# Helper scripts

+- `dirIsCluttered`
+- `dirIsEmpty`
+- `moveToDeskDrawer`

+# Possible future helpers:

+- Help remove Apps entirely by finding associated files (not just the App in the Applications folder)
+- Help compress files (gzip) and directory structures into zips, or gzipped tarballs

+# What can be done to speed up your Mac more generally ?

 These scripts only do a subset of things you can do to improve your aging Mac's performance.
 See the following link for more help:
 - https://macpaw.com/how-to/speed-up-mac